wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Made improvements to the following integrations and dashboards in June 2021:

-* Windows -- Updated the out of the box dashboard to use the correct metrics to calculate Physical Memory.
+* Windows -- Updated the out-of-the-box dashboard to use the correct metrics to calculate Physical Memory.

   **Note**: In an existing Windows integration, you must update the `telegraf.conf` file for the changes to take effect.